ScottRobbins/Changes/README.md

-# ChangelogManager
+# Changes

-ChangelogManager is CLI tool (and in the future a framework) for creating Changelog entries and generating Changelogs and other documents from those.
+Changes is CLI tool (and in the future a framework) for creating Changelog entries and generating Changelogs and other documents from those.

 **Note:** This is still in early development.